SaxWeevil/docs/docs/BiologicalRelationships.md

 In TaxonWorks, **Biological Relationships are definitions of biological interaction** that can take place between two objects (feeds on, reared from, collected from...).

 **Biological associations** utilize two objects together with the Biological Relationship and add additional information if provided (a source, distribution, anatomical parts...).
-Those two objects can be either:
+Those two objects can be:
-1. Otu (= species name of the beetle or plant)
+1. Otu's (= species name of the beetle or plant)
 2. FieldOccurence (for example a simple observation)
 3. CollectionObjects (usually a specimen from a historical collection in a museum)
 4. AnatomicalParts (usually the infested body part of the plant).

 A simple **Biological association** could be `Adosomus roridus` (= Otu) was `reared from` (= relationship) the `stem of Achillea millefolium` (= AnatomicalPart of an Otu).
-Those statements can be further annotated e.g. with an asserted distribution (in France), images (of the eating trace) and many more information which will be outlined further in this documentation.
+Those statements can be further annotated e.g. with an asserted distribution (in France), images (of the eating trace) and many more.

-The overall goal of this task is to simplify biological associations we've observed on our own in nature or which have been observed by others and have been written down in a publication (= source).
-Those statements are often of varying accuracy and contain different additional information.
-With this task we want to provide an environment to store such information in a database and to utilize it in many ways (phylogeny, field books...).
+The overall goal of this task is to simplify biological associations that have been observed either directly in nature or reported in scientific publications (i.e., sources).
+These statements often vary in accuracy and may include different types of additional information.
+Through this task, we aim to provide a structured environment for storing such data in a database and enabling its use in various applications, such as phylogenetic analyses and field guides.

-**Problems/Limitations:** More work would be needed to include the biology of exceptional groups such as Scolytinae/Platypodinae/Cossoninae, pollination, interactions with fungi/other animals, or the biology of those species that are saproxylic.
-In saproxylic species, the problem would be that the identity of the "host" is often unclear, the biology of those weevils cannot easily be understood as a biological relationship between two species, its more a biological relationship between a weevil and a micro-habitat.
+**Problems/Limitations:** More work is needed to adequately include the biology of exceptional groups such as Scolytinae, Platypodinae, and Cossoninae, as well as processes like pollination and interactions with fungi or other animals, and the biology of saproxylic species.
+In saproxylic species, a key challenge is that the identity of the “host” is often unclear.
+The biology of these weevils cannot easily be described as a simple relationship between two species; rather, it represents an interaction between a weevil and a specific microhabitat.

 ---